Carmelo Anthony Reportedly Traded to Thunder; Knicks Receive Enes Kanter, More

 Both of the Thunder's star players "played an immense part" in convincing Melo to waive his no-trade clause to join them, per Wojnarowski.

 Most importantly, OKC was able to add another major asset without sacrificing any key pieces for the upcoming season.
-The presence of Steven Adams limited Kanter's impact last season, and McDermott wasn't ticketed for significant usage following the trade for George.
+The presence of Steven Adams limited Kanter's impact last campaign, and McDermott wasn't ticketed for significant usage following the trade for George.

 A starting lineup of Westbrook, Anthony, George, Adams and either guard Andre Roberson or forward Patrick Patterson, depending on whether head coach Billy Donovan wants to play big or small, lands the Thunder firmly in the contender category.